 Workplace incident reports are used to eliminate future occurrences of the same type of incident by documenting what occurred, who was involved, and what may have caused the incident.
 The information in the report can be helpful in court and for insurance purposes.
 It can also teach a company how to avoid the same kind of accident in the future.

-For completeness and accuracy, it’s best to fill out an incident report at work as soon as possible after an event occurs.
-To avoid repeat incidents, management should read the report and fix any uncovered safety flaws or risks.
+For completeness and accuracy, filling out an incident report at work as soon as possible after an event occurs is best.
+Management should read the report to avoid repeat incidents and fix any uncovered safety flaws or risks.

-What Should Be Included in a Workplace Incident Report?
+What To Include in a Workplace Incident Report

 A workplace incident report should generally include the following: